michelg10/evanai-client/OVERLAY_FEATURE.md

 A fullscreen overlay that automatically appears when tools take longer than 3 seconds to execute.

+**⚠️ WARNING: This feature is disabled by default on macOS due to threading limitations that cause crashes.**

+## Known Issues

+- **macOS**: The overlay feature causes crashes on macOS because tkinter GUI operations must run on the main thread, but the overlay is triggered from a Timer thread.
+This results in the error: `NSWindow should only be instantiated on the main thread!`
+- The feature is disabled by default.
+Enable at your own risk with: `export EVANAI_SHOW_OVERLAY=true`

 ## Features

 - **Automatic Trigger**: Shows after 3 seconds of tool execution